 The toddler years are full of surprises as you watch your baby become a little person right before your eyes.
 As the days pass, and Baby continues to dazzle you with everything they are learning, and you’ll undoubtedly throw your share of “great jobs!”
 Baby’s way.

-There’s no harm in praising him for a job well done – praise has a significant place in Baby’s world.
+There’s no harm in praising them for a job well done – praise has a significant place in Baby’s world.
 Toddlers thrive on praise, which can build their confidence and encourage them to tackle difficult tasks.
 That said, is there such a thing as too much praise?

 Potential issues of over-praising